What Are Internal Links?

 On the other hand, contextual links are embedded within a page’s content or body text.
 These links point to related pages or posts, often based on the topic discussed in the content.

 Unlike structural links, contextual links guide crawlers to pages not directly accessible via the main navigation.
-This helps Google discover and index more pages on your website.
+Moreover, contextual links reduce the crawl depth of web pages, allowing Google to discover and index more pages within its allotted crawl budget.

-Googlebot also considers the anchor text used in contextual links to provide context about the linked page.
-This influences the relevance score of those linked pages and determines how they rank on SERPs for those keywords.
+Googlebot also considers the anchor text used in hyperlinks to provide context about the linked page.
+More descriptive and relevant the link text increases the relevance scores of linked pages, increasing their SERPs ranking for those keywords.

 Without structural and contextual links, Googlebot cannot find and index new pages.